 1. Check Your FPS First

-Remember that brief freezes usually results in lag and consistent choppy motion means low FPS.
+Note: Brief freezes usually results in lag and consistent choppy motion means low FPS.

 2. Run Roblox as Administrator